 Seaweed salad has a slightly salty and slightly sweet flavor with a crunchy texture.
 You can serve it with a dressing or marinade that can vary in flavor, such as sesame oil or soy sauce.

-Steamed Kangkong (water spinach)
+Steamed Kangkong (Water Spinach)

 Get your greens with steamed kangkong, a popular leafy vegetable in Southeast Asian cuisine.
 Sprinkle with toasted minced garlic and a drizzle of olive oil.